VIII · Implementation Partners

 Hub Country Convening

-Use WEF government relationships to convene the 5 hub country ministers around formal adoption of the open country activation protocol.
+Use WEF government relationships to convene the 5 hub country ministers around formal adoption of the open protocol.
 One session — Davos 2027 or standalone.

 ASK · 04